christytan/OCI-GoldenGate/Swingbench.md

 ## Steps

-### **STEP 1: Log in to the Oracle Cloud Developer image and install Swingbench**
+### **STEP 1: Download and install Swingbench**

-To connect to your Oracle Cloud Developer image please refer to [Lab2](20DeployImage.md).
+We will start with downloading and installing Swingbench in a developer client virtual machine provisioned in  [Lab5](20DeployImage.md)

+Connect to your developer client machine via VNC.
+Detailed instructions are provided in [Lab2](20DeployImage.md).
 If  you are already connected from the previous lab skip to **STEP 2**.

 **The remainder of this lab assumes you are connected to the image through VNC Viewer and are operating from the image itself and not your local machine (except if noted)**

-### STEP 2: Install and configure  Swingbench

-ssh into your developer client machine following instructions in [Lab2](20DeployImage.md).
-Once you ssh  to the your developer client machine:

-- Download swingbench into /home/opc using curl command below
+Once connected, open a terminal window and download the latest version of swingbench using the curl command below,

 ````
-curl http://www.dominicgiles.com/swingbench/swingbench261082.zip -o swingbench.zip
+curl http://www.dominicgiles.com/swingbench/swingbenchlatest.zip -o swingbench.zip
 ````

 - unzip swingbench.zip.
 It unzips contents in the swingbench folder